 Smoke detectors must be installed in accordance with and meet the requirements of the National Fire Protection Association Standard (NFPA) 74 (or its successor standards).
 If the dwelling unit is occupied by any person with a hearing impairment, smoke detectors must have an appropriate alarm system as specified in NFPA 74 (or successor standards).
 On each level of the dwelling unit including basements, but excluding spaces and unfinished attics at least one battery-operated or hard-wired smoke detector in proper operating condition must be present.
-If one smoke detector is improperly installed or is not in proper operating condition on a floor where there are other smoke detectors, this would be considered a routine fail.
-If the improperly installed or non-working smoke detector is the only detector on the level of the unit, this would be considered an emergency fail.
+If one smoke detector is improperly installed or is not in proper operating condition on a floor where there are other smoke detector is the only detector on the level of the unit, this would be considered an emergency fail.